 SNAP is a new sequence aligner that is 3-20x faster and just as accurate as existing tools like BWA-mem, Bowtie2 and Novoalign.
 It runs on commodity x86 processors, and supports a rich error model that lets it cheaply match reads with more differences from the reference than other tools.
-This gives SNAP up to 2x lower error rates than existing tools and lets it match larger mutations that they may miss.
+This gives SNAP up to 2x lower error rates than existing tools (in some cases) and lets it match larger mutations that they may miss.
 SNAP also natively reads BAM, FASTQ, or gzipped FASTQ, and natively writes SAM or BAM, with built-in sorting, duplicate marking, and BAM indexing.

 SNAP was developed by a team from the UC Berkeley AMP Lab, Microsoft, and UCSF.

 SNAP is available under an Apache 2 license at github.com/amplab/snap.
 In addition, you can download binaries for Windows, Linux and OS X:

 - SNAP 1.0beta.10 for Windows (64-bit)

 - SNAP 1.0beta.1 for Mac OS X (64-bit)

 - Previous version: